I'm a website copywriter and content marketer from Melbourne.

 You can't help but wonder: “If they're not willing to rely on what they actually sell to get the work in, why should anyone else?”

-That's why you won't find me cold calling strangers or hand out business cards at networking breakfasts.
+That's why you won't see me cold call strangers or hand out business cards at networking breakfasts.
 You won't see me bidding for jobs on freelancing websites either.

 I live by the sword - by my written word and my website traffic.